 I know, you come here for flying drones, but we get just as excited about similar technologies going into drones that don’t fly.
 That is why we are here today, we hope you enjoy, but we just want to share some cool toy robots we’ve had our eye on.

-Please forgive the diversion, today is all about having some fun.
-I suspect you’ll find some cool holiday gifts in here as well.
+Please forgive the diversion, today is all about having some fun with ground-bound robots.

 The main reason we’re covering non-flying drones today is the Sphero BB-8.
 We have it in our list of fun drones you can control with your mobile device, and we know there are a bunch more like it out there.